AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 ### Next Steps {#next-steps}

-Learn how to implement individual styles and re-use Core Components using Experience Manager's Style System.
+Learn how to implement individual styles and reuse Core Components using Experience Manager's Style System.
 [Developing with the Style System](style-system.md) covers using the Style System to extend Core Components with brand-specific CSS and advanced policy configurations of the Template Editor.

-View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or review and deploy the code locally at on the Git brach `tutorial/client-side-libraries-solution`.
+View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or review and deploy the code locally at on the Git branch `tutorial/client-side-libraries-solution`.

 1. Clone the [github.com/adobe/aem-wknd-guides](https://github.com/adobe/aem-guides-wknd) repository.
 1. Check out the `tutorial/client-side-libraries-solution` branch.